Wilfred Wood (bishop): Life

 Wood was also involved in Croydon life outside of the church, serving as a board member for the local Mayday Hospital for more than ten years, and also Chair of the Tramlink Penalty Fares Appeals Panel.
 In 2002 he was made an Honorary Freeman of the London Borough of Croydon.

 Bishop Wilfred Wood was President of the Royal Philanthropic Society, dedicated to the welfare of young people at risk.
 He served on the Royal Commission on Criminal Procedure (1978–80) under Sir Cyril Philips, which recommended the establishment of the Crown Prosecution Service.
-Other national bodies on which he served included the board of the Housing Corporation for an unprecedented three terms (1986-1995) where he supported local housing associations and promoted black housing associations, in which the “instrument of control” was 10/12ths black in composition.
+Other national bodies on which he served included the board of the Housing Corporation for an unprecedented three terms (1986-1995) where he supported local housing associations and promoted black housing associations, in which the "instrument of control" was 10/12ths black in composition.
 He was a founder-member of a number of housing associations.
 In later years Bishop Wilfred Wood Close, in Peckham, South East London, Bishop Wilfred Wood Court, in Plaistow, East London, and Bishop Wilfred Wood House in Brook Green, West London, were named after him.

-He was also Vice-Chair of the Archbishops’ Commission on Urban Priority Areas which undertook two years of explorations of the conditions in inner cities and deprived outer estates and published the explosive report Faith in the City in 1985.
+He was also vice-chair of the Archbishops' Commission on Urban Priority Areas which undertook two years of explorations of the conditions in inner cities and deprived outer estates and published the explosive report Faith in the City in 1985.
 It challenged the Thatcher government to give appropriate support to those that were being left behind in deprived areas.
 It also led to the Church establishing the Church Urban Fund which supported projects in local communities (not only church-based communities).

 He holds honorary doctorates from the Open University, the University of the West Indies and the General Theological Seminary, New York, when he was described in the citation as "a wide and trusted defender of the rights of minorities."

+Criticism

+In 1988, as bishop of Croydon, Wood was a character witness in favour of David Tudor, a priest who had previously been found to have committed child sexual abuse, describing him as having "the utmost integrity".
+Tudor was later found to have committed offences and some action was taken against him, culminating in 2025 in a ban for life from the Church of England.
+A victim of Tudor in 2024 filed formal complaints of misconduct under the Church's disciplinary system against Wood, archbishop of York Stephen Cottrell, and David Tudor.

 Retirement and honours

-On 30 November 2000 – Barbados Independence Day – The Queen appointed Wood a Knight of St Andrew, the highest class within the Order of Barbados "for his contribution to race relations in the United Kingdom and general contribution to the welfare of Barbadians living here".
+On 30 November 2000 – Barbados Independence Day – Queen Elizabeth II appointed Wood a Knight of St Andrew, the highest class within the Order of Barbados "for his contribution to race relations in the United Kingdom and general contribution to the welfare of Barbadians living here".

 Wood retired as Bishop of Croydon on 30 September 2002 and was succeeded in 2003 by Nick Baines.
 In 2002, he returned with his wife to their native Barbados.
 In 2004, Wood was voted by the public as second only to Mary Seacole on a list of the "100 Great Black Britons".
 He has been blind since 2004.